Haidexter001/airbus_accelerometer_anomaly/README.md

 # Airbus Accelerometer Anomaly Detection
-Autoencoder training package for anomalous acceleration detection in Airbus Helicopter Accelerometer dataset
+LSTM training package for my attempt at the anomalous acceleration detection in Airbus Helicopter Accelerometer dataset

 ## Dependencies
 Tested with: